dridri/bcflight/README.md

 This project aims to create open-source flight controller and ground controller for Linux based drones.

 ## flight
-Current status : flying - beta

 The 'flight' subfolder contains the flight controller itself, currently supporting only Raspberry Pi board, but can be easily extended to any kind of board (including non-Linux ones, but it is not the purpose of this project).

+## controller_pc
+Highly configurable GUI client that allow you to access any controls over flight controller, see livestream, and fly it.

-## controller_rpi
+## controller_rc
-Current status : ok

-This subfolder contains a ground controller specifically designed for Raspberry Pi.
+This subfolder contains a ground controller designed to be used in an RC remote control.
+Currently only supporting RaspberryPi board.

+## fpviewer
+Livestream viewer supporting stereo mirroring and head-up display overlay.
+Designed to be used with any HDMI goggles (tested with OSVR).

+## libcontroller
+Contains everything needed to communicate with the drone from ground.

 ## librawwifi
-Current status : ok

 This is inspired from befinitiv's wifibroadcast, it allows to directly use WiFi in analog-like transmission.

 Alternatively, hostapd can be used on the drone and wpa_supplicant on the controller to allow TCP/UDP/UDPLite communication.

 ## tools
-Current status : ok

 Generation scripts for easier building

 ## buildroot
-Current status : in progress
+*in progress*

 Contains buildroot configuration for both flight and ground targets.